 The locomotive's internal gearing was greased at the factory and should not need additional grease until after 50 hours of operation or one year, whichever comes first.
-Use a lithium based grease and follow the greasing instructions below.
+Remove the two grease port screws (two per gearbox).
+Use a grease tube dispenser and put a small amount (Approx. 1-2 mL.) of lithium-based grease into each grease port.
+Replace the screws.